ozturkfemre/unsupervised_learning_with_feo/README.md

 You can access the booklet using [this link](https://ozturkfemre.github.io/unsupervised_learning_with_feo/).

 At the end of the booklet you will find a section entitled Exercises.
 In this section you are expected to apply all the topics covered in this booklet using the R programming language.
-You can find the answer key by sending me a private message on [Linkedin](https://www.linkedin.com/in/ozturkfemre/).
+You can find the answer key by sending me a message on [Linkedin](https://www.linkedin.com/in/ozturkfemre/).

 May the algorithms be with you!